-Rhode Island recognizes its young children as its most precious and delicate asset, and for this reason preschool teachers in the state must prove themselves to be educated and qualified professionals.
-The Rhode Island Department of Education is responsible for reviewing the credentials of all prospective preschool teachers in the state and issuing those who are qualified with an Early Childhood Education Certificate.
-To become a preschool teacher in Rhode Island you will need to navigate the following steps:
+Rhode Island recognizes the immeasurable value of providing quality early childhood education programs and has made it a priority to do so.
+That means preschool teachers in the state must prove themselves to be up to the task by having the right education and qualifications.
+The Rhode Island Department of Education is responsible for reviewing the credentials of all prospective preschool teachers in the state and issuing the Early Childhood Education Certificate to those who are qualified.

 |Earn at Least a Bachelor’s Degree|